 We do not believe our compensation programs encourage our executives to take excessive risk.

-Our ICP provides a balance among sales, earnings, cash flow and asset performance, limiting the effect of over-performance in one area at the expense of others.
-Additionally, payouts under our ICP are capped at twice the individual's ICP target, limiting excessive rewards for short-term results.
-The Compensation Committee can reduce or withhold the incentive if it determines that the executive has caused the Corporation to incur excessive risk.
-Moreover, the majority of the Total Direct Compensation for our executives is in the form of long-term incentives.
-We believe our mix of equity vehicles appropriately motivates long-term performance.
-In addition, the majority of equity vests over a period of multiple years with performance shares and restricted stock vesting at three years.
-We also have stock ownership guidelines for our NEOs, which encourage a long-term view.
-In September 2009, the Corporation entered into letter agreements with Mr. Nosbusch as CEO and Mr. Crandall as CFO with respect to the reimbursement (or claw-back) of certain compensation.
-If we are required to restate any financial statements for periods from and after fiscal 2009 due to a material non-compliance with any financial reporting requirement under the securities laws, Messrs.
-Nosbusch and Crandall have agreed to reimburse the Corporation for any incentive- or equity-based compensation received during the 12 months following the public filing of such financial statements with the SEC.
-Incentive compensation subject to the clawback includes: ICP, equity-based compensation received, profits realized from the sale of securities of the Corporation, and other incentive-based compensation.
-The Committee also engaged Towers Watson to conduct a review of all of our compensation programs relative to the potential for incentives to motivate excessive risk-taking in a way that could materially affect the Corporation.
-Towers Watson reviewed the measures used in each program, the target setting process, and the overall governance of our compensation plans.
-The review concluded that we have strong governance procedures and that our plans do not present a material risk to the Corporation or encourage excessive risk taking by participants.
+- Our ICP provides a balance among sales, earnings, cash flow and asset performance, limiting the effect of over-performance in one area at the expense of others - Payouts under our ICP are capped at twice the individual's ICP target, limiting excessive rewards for short-term results - Recoupment policy and claw-back agreements mitigate against risk - ✓ Compensation Committee can reduce or withhold the incentive if it determines that the executive has caused the Company to incur excessive risk - ✓ Majority of the Total Direct Compensation for our executives is in the form of long-term incentives - We believe our mix of equity vehicles appropriately motivates long-term performance - ✓ Majority of equity vests over a period of multiple years with performance shares and restricted stock vesting at three years - We have stock ownership requirements for our NEOs, which encourage a long-term view compensation plans.
+The review concluded that we have strong governance procedures and that our plans do not present a material risk to the Company or encourage excessive risk taking by participants.
+Towers Watson updated this review in September 2014 and came to a similar conclusion regarding the Company's compensation programs.

+The Committee engaged Towers Watson in September 2011 to conduct a review of all of our compensation programs relative to the potential for incentives to motivate excessive risk-taking in a way that could materially affect the Company.
+Towers Watson reviewed the measures used in each program, the target setting process, and the overall governance of our